(meth SUKS i mide)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience fatigue, headache, dyspepsia, constipation, lack of appetite, weight loss, insomnia, or sensitivity to light.
-Have patient report immediately to prescriber signs of infection, signs of hepatic impairment, signs of lupus, illogical thinking, change in balance, vision changes, hematuria, severe nausea, considerable diarrhea, significant asthenia, ecchymosis, hemorrhaging, suicidal ideation, depression, anxiety, akathisia, irritability, panic attacks, or mood changes (HCAHPS).
+• Patient may experience fatigue, headache, abdominal pain, constipation, lack of appetite, weight loss, insomnia, or sensitivity to light.
+Have patient report immediately to prescriber signs of infection, signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), signs of lupus (rash on the cheeks or other body parts, sunburn easy, muscle or joint pain, chest pain or shortness of breath, or swelling in the arms or legs), signs of depression (suicidal ideation, anxiety, emotional instability, or illogical thinking), confusion, change in balance, vision changes, hematuria, severe nausea, severe vomiting, severe diarrhea, severe loss of strength and energy, bruising, bleeding, agitation, irritability, panic attacks, or mood changes (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.